-Redirection: Used for permanent & temporary redirects from the dashboard without having to manually add code.
+Redirection: Used for permanent & temporary redirects from the dashboard without having to add code manually.

-W3 Total Cache: This plugin also has an option for removing unnecessary redirects from your site you’ll want to keep in mind that a lot of these plugins make extra changes or integrate with other programs, so always double-check what will happen before hitting the install button.
+W3 Total Cache: This plugin also has an option for removing unnecessary redirects from your site you’ll want to keep in mind that many of these plugins make extra changes or integrate with other programs, so always double-check what will happen before hitting the install button.
 However, this is where W3 Total Cache comes in handy because it notifies you about all mergeable settings that can be configured within the plugin itself.
-This way you don’t run into errors later on after making all these other changes to your site.
+This way, you don’t run into errors after making all these other changes to your site.

 Reduce Cookie Size

-Cookies are a normal function of most websites nowadays, but they’re also one of the reasons it takes a while for a website to load initially because this additional data has to be loaded from the server before being sent over to your browser.
+Cookies are a normal function of most websites nowadays.
+Still, they’re also one of the reasons it takes a while for a website to load initially because this additional data has to be loaded from the server before being sent over to your browser.